SteeltoeOSS/Documentation/README.md

 ## Markdown parser

-DocFX offers a custom flavor of markdown with quite a few enhanced capabilities.
-To see examples and learn more, view the [DocFX Flavored Markdown specification](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html?tabs=tabid-1%2Ctabid-a).
+DocFX offers an enhanced flavor of Markdown.
+To see examples and learn more, view the [DocFX Flavored Markdown](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html) documentation.

 ## Creating a new blog post